SallyKolodny/xmr/Monero-Daemon-Configuration.md

 The *Monero Daemon Service* is configured as a standard systemd service.
 To do this you need to create a systemd service description file in the `/etc/systemd/system` directory.
-Create this file as the root user.
+Name this file `monerod.service` and create it as the root user.
 A complete listing of this file is shown below.

 ```
 [Unit]